TimCares/AFB-Metaheuristic/doc/paper/sections/analysis.typ

 As might have come apparent in the sections prior, the main focus of this paper was on exploitation (improving a good solution).
-This is mainly done by the introduction of 3-opt and that big birds can only join successful birds.
+This is mainly done by the introduction of 3-opt and that big birds can only join (the most) successful birds.
-Even though the latter cannot be seen directly as a local search, is does lead to more (big) birds performing exploitation of the solutions of other birds.
+Even though the latter cannot be seen directly as a local search, it does lead to more (big) birds performing exploitation of good solutions they adapted from other birds.

 We explicitly do not modify the fly move, i.e. selecting a random tour, as this provides us with a rich selection of other possible solution, which at the same time is completely independent of the current solution (of an agent).